ythuang0522/homopolish/README.md

 # Quick usage

 Homopolish should be run with a pre-trained model (R9.4.pkl or R10.3.pkl) and one sketch (virus, bacteria, or fungi).
-We note that Homopolish achieves best results when run after Racon or Medaka as it focuses on removing systematic indel errors only.
+We note that Homopolish should be run after Racon or Medaka as it focuses on removing systematic indel errors only.
 For instance, if your Medaka-polished genome (yourgenome.fasta) is bacteria and sequenced by R9.4 flowcell, please type
 ```
 python3 homopolish.py polish -a yourgenome.fasta -s bacteria.msh -m R9.4.pkl -o youroutput
 ```